Syed-Ashiq-AP/TableHTML/README.md

-# 📊 HTML Table Demo Project
+# 📊 HTML Table Generator

-This is a simple HTML project demonstrating how to create and style tables using pure HTML and CSS.
+This is React based Project made with tailwind CSS and Antd UI to build HTML Table without any knowledge of code

 ---